getGuaka/FileUtils/Readme.md

 - Get different paths (Home/Current/Temp).
 - Get the base name and directory name of a path

+You can use `FileUtils` with [Guaka](https://github.com/oarrabi/Process) to create aweseome command line applications.

 Note: At the moment, this library only deals with textual files contents.
 (Check todo section of this file).